ghiscoding/Angular-Slickgrid/README.md

   }
 };
 ```
-You should also add `Angular-Slickgrid` as an allowed CommonJS dependency to your `angular.json` file to silent the warnings.
+You should also add `Angular-Slickgrid` as an allowed CommonJS dependency to your `angular.json` file to silence the warnings.
 ```json
 "options": {
   "allowedCommonJsDependencies": ["angular-slickgrid"]